 Located just north of Kingston, the majestic Blue Mountain Peak is a popular spot for hiking.
 The Peak is the highest on the island, rising to an altitude of more than 7,000 feet.
-On a clear day you can see Buff Bay and Port Antonio’s Navy Island to the north, and Kingston, Portmore and St Thomas to the south.
+On a clear day you can see Buff Bay and Port Antonio’s Navy Island to the north, and Kingston, Portmore, and St Thomas to the south.
 You might even spot Cuba around 90 miles in the distance.
 A great trail to hike is the well-maintained Peak Trail.
-If you opt for a pre-dawn hike you’ll start the 7-mile journey at 2am in order to reach the peak by sunrise.
+If you opt for a pre-dawn hike you’ll start the 7-mile journey at 2 a.m. in order to reach the peak by sunrise.

 Take the plunge at Rick’s Cafe

-Head over to Rick’s Cafe – a hangout that crowns the top of a cliff in Negril’s West End – and not only can you catch an almighty Caribbean sunset, you’ll also see fearless cliff divers plunging into the sea.
+Head over to Rick’s Cafe – a hangout that crowns the top of a cliff in Negril’s West End – and not only can you catch an almighty Caribbean sunset, but you’ll also see fearless cliff divers plunging into the sea.
 Rick’s is one of the most popular places to go on the west coast.
 Sunset panoramas plates of jerk chicken and jugs of ice-cold beer can be enjoyed on the hillside terrace.
 And if you’re feeling brave you can take a jump into the sea, either from the terrace side or higher up.

 Visit Bob Marley’s childhood home

 No music lover’s honeymoon in Jamaica would be complete without a trip to Nine Mile, Bob Marley’s childhood home.
 Located in St Ann, the reggae musician and peace activist was born and later buried there.
 At the Bob Marley Museum, you’ll get to tour the house where he was born and raised.
-All the furnishings are original and in the garden you can see his meditation spot, apparently Marley’s favorite place to sit and write songs.
+All the furnishings are original and in the garden, you can see his meditation spot, apparently Marley’s favorite place to sit and write songs.
 There’s also a restaurant and gift shop on-site.

 Dine inside a cave

-Image dining inside a magnificent cave strewn with pink rose petals and illuminated by dozens of flickering candles.
-At The Caves in Negril you can do just that.
+Imagine dining inside a magnificent cave strewn with pink rose petals and illuminated by dozens of flickering candles.
+At The Caves in Negril, you can do just that.
 Book the Moonbeam or Seastar experience and you’ll dine inside the hotel’s sea caves on a private table just for two.
 You’ll enjoy an exquisite 5-course meal while soaking up stunning seafront views.
 It’s the perfect place for a romantic honeymoon date night.